RMerl/asuswrt-merlin/README-merlin.txt

    - Policy routing for the OpenVPN client (based on source or destination IPs), sometimes referred to as "selective routing")
    - DNSSEC support
+   - Experimental support for fq_codel in Traditionnal QoS (ARM-based models only)

 Web interface: